 As experienced Wills and Estate Planning Lawyers in Melbourne, we can help you record your final wishes in a professional, compassionate and thoughtful way.

 A Will is a written document that sets out what you want to happen to your property (your ‘estate’) after you die.
-It gives instructions for the person or organisation distributing your property about how this is to happen.
+It gives clear instructions for the person or organisation distributing your property (your ‘executor’) about how this is to happen.

-- What happens if someone dies without a Will;
+- Helping you if someone dies without a Will (intestate)

 - Administration of the Estate.